ktera/fmri-ica-gui/README.md

 fmri-ica-gui
 ============

-MATLAB GUI to assist in manual and automated classification of MELODIC ICA components
+MATLAB GUI to assist in manual and automated classification of MELODIC ICA components.

+NOTE: This tool should be considered legacy software, last updated in 2013.

 Questions?
 Contact Kevin Terashima, kterashima@ucla.edu